 Companies are being told by investors and customers, to step it up regarding ESG considerations.
 The call to action is open to widely different interpretations.
 Some niche firms only invest in companies with a social mission.
 Larger investment firms may only consider environmental, social and governance (ESG) principles in selecting their targets.
 Some route socially conscious clients to funds focused on ESG considerations, such as the ‘Demand Green’ portfolio for comprehensive and globally diverse investments.

 Civic-minded millennials have definitely changed the conversation, pointing to the adverse climate effects and cruelty associated with animal agriculture and factory pollution, along with the unhealthy ingredients in processed food and the lack of diversity in corporate management.
 At Demand Wealth, we are also inspired!
-As a result, we have developed the ‘Demand Vegan’ portfolio that features a cruelty free, globally green and diverse investment strategy custom tailored to your socially conscious values.
+As a result, we have developed the ‘Demand Cruelty Free’ portfolio that features a cruelty free, globally green and diverse investment strategy custom-tailored to your socially conscious values.

 But there’s plenty of room to be skeptical about the intention of large companies.
 The SEC last year enacted a rule limiting the influence of smaller investors.
 To propose a resolution during a company’s annual proxy period, a shareholder must own $25,000 in stock for one year.
 The previous rule required ownership of only $2,000 in stock for a year.
 The rule change was promoted by big companies and the Business Roundtable, which in 2019 famously announced that companies should look beyond shareholder primacy to consider all stakeholders, including employees, customers, suppliers and communities.